arosyri/SelfAssessment/Skills/Programming.md

   - antipatterns: 🖐 used
   - paradigm: 👂 heard
   - algorithm: 🖐 used
-  - magic numbers: 🎓 known
+  - magic numbers: 🖐 used
   - hardcode: 🎓 known
   - complexity
   - decomposition: 👂 heard